Satyaprakash0930/sales-performance-analysis/README.md

 - Seasonal peaks in sales around November-December
 - Predicted sales growth in the next 3 months

+## ✅ Conclusion:
+- 📈 Sales peak during Nov-Dec, indicating seasonal trends.
+- 💸 Higher discounts often lead to reduced profit.
+- 🛍️ Technology and Office Supplies are top-performing categories.
+- 🔮 The forecast suggests increasing sales over the next 3 months.

 ## 📌 Future Improvements:
 - Build an interactive dashboard using Tableau or Power BI
 - Include customer segmentation or clustering
+- Use deep learning models for more accurate forecasting